junxit/us-congress-bills-112/metadata.md

 - 2012-01-23 — Placed on the Union Calendar, Calendar No. 254.
 - 2012-01-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-373.
 - 2012-01-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-373.
+- 2012-02-06 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Hastings (WA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-02-06 — Considered under suspension of the rules. (consideration: CR H481-483)
+- 2012-02-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2606.
+- 2012-02-06 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2012-02-07 — Considered as unfinished business. (consideration: CR H549)
+- 2012-02-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 2/6/2012 H481-482)
+- 2012-02-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 2/6/2012 H481-482)